amusecode/amuse/doc/install/install-prerequisites-arch.rst

 Installing on Arch Linux
 ========================

-In this section we asume a default Arch Linux installation.
+In this section we assume a default Arch Linux installation.

 All
 ---